Your cart is currently empty!

 Founded in 1992, ROI Institute helps organizations evaluate the success of projects and programs, including measuring the financial return on investment (ROI) by implementing the ROI Methodology® into organizations.
 We do this by providing workshops, consulting, coaching, briefings and presentations, publications, research, and benchmarking.

 ROI Institute operates through a network of partners and associates in the United States and in over 70 countries with the help of over 100 ROI consultants.
-Having helped more than 50,000 professionals, over 9,000 organizations in over 70 countries, ROI Institute is the leader in measuring the impact of programs, projects, and initiatives.
+Having helped almost 70,000 professionals, over 9,000 organizations in over 70 countries, ROI Institute is the leader in measuring the impact of programs, projects, and initiatives.

 New for 2024 is the creation of ROI Membership and Center for Talent Reporting Membership.
 Participants of ROI Certification gain access to both memberships for one year.